Phonics & Reading Program (DIGITAL PDF)

 • The inclusion of decodable reader and content like Aesop’s Fables or The Velveteen Rabbit (abridged so student can read within the program) provides meaningful, engaging reading practice.
 This choice supports the development of decoding skills while exposing students to quality literature.

-7. No Requirement for Preparatory Work or Printing:
+7. No Requirement for Prep Work or Printing:

 • The program is designed for ease of use, requiring no preparation or printing (unless desired for tactile reasons), making it accessible and convenient for parents and educators.